What is the U Visa?

 T nonimmigrant status is also available to some eligible family members of victims of human trafficking.

-T Visas recipients are eligible for employment authorization and for certain federal and state benefits and services.
+T Visa recipients are eligible for employment authorization and for certain federal and state benefits and services.

 Trafficking, also called human trafficking, is a modern form of slavery in which traffickers use force, fraud, or coercion to compel people to provide jobs or services, including commercial sex.